-The V14 fixed blade dagger from Spartan is an example of classic WW2 commando dagger meets modern design, manufacturing and cutting edge material.s This dagger has a full length double sided blade ground from thick 0.25-inch stainless CPM 3S5VN blade steel.
+The V14 fixed-blade dagger from Spartan is an example of a classic WW2 commando dagger that meets modern design, manufacturing, and cutting-edge material.
+This dagger has a full-length double-sided blade ground from thick 0.25-inch stainless CPM MagnaCut (60-62 RC) blade steel.

-The blade size is 6 3/4" and is constructed out of stainless CPM S35VN Steel with SpartaCoat and PVD Zirconium Nitride in flat black.
-S35VN is known for it all around high-quality performance; blending excellent edge retention, rust resistance, and toughness.
+The blade size is 6 3/4" and is constructed out of stainless MagnaCut Steel with SpartaCoat and PVD Zirconium Nitride in flat black.
+CPM MagnaCut is known for it all-around high-quality performance; blending excellent edge retention, extreme rust resistance, and toughness.

 Only thing that took a little while getting used to is the handle.
 My fingers are pretty long, so it felt a little awkward at first however I'm getting used to it.
 Would be nice to have different grip options however the knifes craftsmanship makes it worth buying hands down.